 Most existing techniques either implicitly assume or are explicitly scoped to find misconfigurations of individual parameters.
-However, prior studies show that 23.4%-61.2% of real-world misconfigurations involve multiple interdependent configuration parameters [92].
+However, recent studies show that 23.4%-61.2% of real-world misconfigurations involve multiple interdependent configuration parameters [10].
 In those cases, each parameter value is correct in isolation, but the value combination violates dependency constraints.
 Hence, techniques for single-parameter misconfigurations cannot deal effectively with problems caused by configuration dependencies.
-CDEP is one step towards enhancing existing techniques to make them reason about dependencies.
+CDEP is one step towards enhancing existing technique to make them reason about dependencies.

-A few prior studies consider specific types of configuration dependencies [41, 68, 70, 71, 87, 95].
+A few prior studies consider specific types of configuration dependencies [12, 75, 76, 77, 78, 86].
 Most of these apply machine learning or data mining techniques to infer the dependent parameters from a large number of configuration files.
-As a priori knowledge, these techniques take configuration dependency types as inputs, either as learning templates [68, 95] or as language grammars [70, 71].
-For example, if A is larger than B in a hundred of configuration file, those techniques infer a value relationship dependency, A > B.
+As a priori knowledge, these techniques take configuration dependency types as inputs, either as learning templates [75, 78] or as language grammars [76, 77].
+For example, if A is larger than B in a hundred of configuration file, those techniques infer a value relationship dependency, A > B. Unfortunately, without systematic and holistic understandings of configuration dependencies, none of these studies cover as comprehensive a set of dependency types as we do in this paper.
+As discussed in §4.5.2, many common dependency types as well as common code patterns discussed in our work were overlooked in prior studies.

-Our work complements the above studies in the following three aspects.
-First, we cover more dependency types (e.g., default value, overwrite, and behavior dependencies) which are not covered by prior studies.
-Second, for control and value relationship dependencies presented in [87], our study shows more diverse code patterns.
-Third, no prior work provides formal definitions of configuration dependencies.
 By filling the knowledge gap, we believe that our work can significantly enhance existing tools to learn more types of configuration dependencies.

-CDEP is most related to Spex [87].
+CDEP is most related to Spex [12].
 Spex attempts to automatically discover configuration dependencies from source code, including control dependencies, and numeric value relationships between two parameters.
 CDEP differs from Spex in at least two aspects: (1) CDEP is able to discover more dependencies with different types and different code patterns, benefiting from the systematic understanding of configuration dependencies in our study, and (2) CDEP is generic to dependencies among more than two parameters, while Spex is hardcoded to two-parameter code patterns.

 The notion of dependencies as a source of complexity has been studied in other domains.
-For example, dependencies of network router configurations are considered a key source of complexity of network management [39, 40] and software product lines [48, 55].
+For example, dependencies of network router configurations are considered a key source of complexity of network management [87, 88] and software product lines [89].
 Our work focuses on configuration dependencies introduced and enforced by software programs, not networks or product lines.

-Prior work [72] has studied cross-stack configuration errors, referred to as errors in one component caused by misconfigurations of other components.
+Prior work [90] has studied cross-stack configuration errors, referred to as errors in one component caused by misconfigurations of other components.
 The concept is fundamentally different from configuration dependencies defined and studied in our paper.

-9 CONCLUSION
+CHAPTER 9: CONCLUSION

-This paper presents our study of, and tool for finding, configuration dependencies within and across software components.
+This thesis presents our study of, and tool for finding, configuration dependencies within and across software components.
 We define five types of configuration dependencies and identify their common code patterns.
 We also report on existing practices for handling these consequences, which are often deficient and ad hoc.
-Our tool, cDep is effective: it discovers known dependencies with high precision and recall and also finds 448 previously undocumented configuration dependencies.
+Our tool, CDEP is effective: it discovers known dependencies with high precision and recall and also finds 448 previously undocumented configuration dependencies.
 These results show that configuration dependencies are prevalent and diverse, that it is feasible to automatically discover them, and that they should henceforth be considered a first-class issue in software configuration engineering.
-All the data and the cDep tool are made publicly available at: